 P.S.
 A really good way to lock in moisture after washing is to braid or twist your hair before going to bed.
 By doing so, hair strands will be bound closer together and moisture will be able to flow freely up and down the hair shaft.
 Even better, put a silk headscarf/durag or bandana on for maximum protection.

 Just as your skin dislikes harsh conditions, so do your hair and scalp.
 Harsh environmental conditions can slowly (but consistently) damage your hair.
 Rain?
 Displaces moisture and makes your hair frizzy.
 Heat?
 Dries out your scalp and increases the chance of breakages.
-This goes for blowdrying too.
-Drying your hair should be done without blowdrying it to reduce heat damage and prevent breakage.
-Use a microfibre towel or cotton t-shirt to absorb excess water instead.

 If you know it’s going to be ridiculously hot, rainy or snowy, and you want to keep your hair looking and feeling fabulous, protect it with a headscarf, hat or bandana.